ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 ]
 ```

-## Run one single query or one single rule
+## Run One Single Query or One Single Rule

 You can also use ast-grep to explore a proper pattern for your query.
 There are two ways to try your pattern or rule.
 For testing one pattern, you can use `sg run` command.